Youth Substance Abuse Prevention

-Northwest Hills Prevention Connection (NHPC) is dedicated to helping prevent the use of illicit substances in Northwestern Connecticut, specifically in Region 7 (Barkhamsted, Norfolk, New Hartford, Colebrook) and Winchester.
+Northwest Hills Prevention Connection (NHPC) is dedicated to helping prevent youth substance abuse in Northwestern Connecticut, specifically in Region 7 (Barkhamsted, Norfolk, New Hartford, Colebrook) and Winchester.
 Through a unique network of community members, we provide area families with an understanding of illicit substances and the benefits of not using.
 This knowledge provides empowerment, helping the community to make the right choices for themselves.

-Our volunteer community coalition meets monthly to discuss strategies on how to prevent substance use in youth and families.
+Our volunteer community coalition meets monthly to discuss ways of preventing drug abuse among youths and families.
 We plan events, recruit for our coalition, make decisions on educational material, and educate ourselves and the community on the various substances and their consequences.
 Keep reading to learn how to get involved in our coalition!

 Working in Region 7 and Winchester communities, the Northwest Hills Prevention Connection’s (NHPC) mission is to promote and increase the community’s quality of life by preventing substance misuse.